hd1437/EA-Explainable-Feature-Selection/README.md

 * `record/view.py`: Visualize the feature selection probability curves.
 * `dataset/generate_synthetic.py`: Generate the synthetic dataset.
 * `dataset/rand.py`: Generate the random dataset.
-* `Baselines`: Contains baselines used in the experiment.

 ## Usage
 Put the datasets in `./dataset`.
 Run `EA.py` to save the intermediate variables and results.
 Run other scripts to explore the performace of EA.